Milton McCrory

-Milton McCrory (born February 7, 1962 in Detroit, MI) is a former professional boxer who was a world champion in the welterweight (147lb) division.
+Milton McCrory (born February 7, 1962) is an American former professional boxer who was a world champion in the welterweight division.

-Amateur
+Amateur career

-Milton had a reported amateur record of 105-15.
+Milton had a reported amateur record of 105–15.
 He lost in the 1979 National AAU finals to Lemuel Steeples and in the Olympic Trials to Johnny Bumphus.

 Personal life

 McCrory is the brother of former champion Steve McCrory and grew up in Detroit, Michigan.
-Mccrory had dreams of becoming a basketballer but soon developed a passion for boxing.
+McCrory had dreams of becoming a basketball player but soon developed a passion for boxing.
 In 1979, he won the welterweight title at the World Junior Championships in Yokohama, Japan.